Ieuanoh/SportingChance/content/alternative-learning-provision.md

   left-align: true
   main_text: Our construction workshops help students build confidence by gaining
-    invaluable vocational hands-on experience in a supportive environment with directed learning or small groups.
-The trades we cover include carpentry, plastering, tiling, bricklaying, plumbing, painting & decorating, bicycle & motorcycle mechanics, and catering.
-They can be provided in half-day (3 hours) and full-day (5 hours) sessions.
+    invaluable vocational hands-on experience in a supportive environment with directed learning or small groups.<br/><br/> The trades we cover include carpentry, plastering, tiling, bricklaying, plumbing, painting & decorating.
+We also provide learning opportunities for catering, sport & fitness, and animal care.<br/><br/> All of which, can be provided at various levels to meet individual needs, in half-day (3 hours) and full-day (6 hours) sessions.
   buttonlink: "/contact"
   buttontext: Get in touch
   button: true